iTwin/iTwinUI/.changeset/cyan-jars-perform.md

  - `InputGrid` for the "outer" layout (label, inputs and statusMessage)
  - `InputWithDecorations` for the "inner" layout (start icon/button, end icon/button)

-`LabeledInput`, `LabeledSelect` and `LabeledTextarea` have been updated to make use of these new components internally.
+`LabeledInput`, `LabeledSelect`, `LabeledTextarea` and table `DatePickerInput` have been updated to make use of these new components internally.